 For instance, “Wall Street” literally means a street situated in Lower Manhattan, but connotatively it refers to wealth and power.

 Positive and Negative Connotations

-Words may have positive or negative connotations that depend upon the social, cultural and personal experiences of individuals.
-For example, the words childish, childlike and youthful have the same denotative but different connotative meanings.
-Childish and childlike have a negative connotation as they refer to immature behavior of a person.
+Words may have positive or negative connotations that depend upon the social, cultural, and personal experiences of individuals.
+For example, the words childish, childlike and youthful have the same denotative, but different connotative, meanings.
+Childish and childlike have a negative connotation, as they refer to the immature behavior of a person.
 Whereas, youthful implies that a person is lively and energetic.

 Common Connotation Examples